09 Early years practice policy

 for their key children.

-- The role is fully explained to parents on induction and
+- The role is fully explained to parents/carers on

 - The key person is central to settling a child into the